 The sad case of Jamal Khashoggi brings this into sharp relief.
-The disappearance and presumed murder of the Washington Post contributing columnist, allegedly at the hands of Saudi Arabian operatives, occurred just three weeks before Free Speech Week, which takes place October 22 – 28.
+The disappearance and murder of the Washington Post contributing columnist, which the Saudis now admit occurred at the hands of their own operatives, happened just three weeks before Free Speech Week, October 22 – 28.
 He joins a long list of journalists from around the world who have disappeared or been killed while working in pursuit of the truth, who spoke out too stridently or too frequently against corrupt government leaders and their abuses of power.

 Continue reading “Free Speech Week: Celebrating, Reflecting”

 Something quite remarkable – unprecedented, actually – is scheduled to take place on Aug.
 16. More than 100 newspapers across the country will mount a coordinated editorial response to President Trump’s increasingly frequent attacks on the media.
 Responding to a rallying cry from the Boston Globe, papers ranging from large metropolitan dailies to small weeklies will publish editorials defending freedom of the press and their critical role in this democracy.
 They will be joined by members of the broadcast media as well, with the strong support of the Radio-Television Digital News Association.